 Examples like van Gogh’s painting can begin to give people a clichéd and general idea or assumption of what a people or culture is like.
 Are the Dutch a bunch of potato eaters?
 Probably as much as the French must eat frogs legs or the Russians only drink vodka.
 We often follow our pre-conceived ideas about a culture which can lead to miscommunication and then mistrust.

-Tip from Carl the Carrot: Learn to look at the person and not make judgements based on their nationality.
+Tip from Carl the Carrot: Learn to look at the person and not make judgement based on their nationality.

 Expanding on the three levels of uniqueness in human mental programming, when Popeye utters this famous catchphrase he is of course not talking about the vegetable yam, but affirming that he is who he is: a reference perhaps to his culture and a request for understanding.